Things to Consider Before Gifting a Drone This Christmas

 4. Consider the Form Factor

 Drones come in all shapes and sizes, so deciding what kind of drone best fits your needs can sometimes be challenging.
 Generally, you’ll want to look for a lightweight and compact drone.
-For instance, you want to find a drone that will be easy to carry and has a secure carrying case.
-This way, the process can be stress-free if your friend travels or relocates this Christmas.
+For instance, you want to find a drone that is easy to carry and comes with a secure carrying case.
+This way, the process can be stress-free if your friend travels or relocates over the Christmas holiday.
 That being said, we generally advise against buying larger models for beginners.
-Therefore, you should purchase a small enough unit for one person to handle alone but robust enough to handle most flight conditions.
+Therefore, you should purchase a unit that is small enough for one person to handle alone but robust enough to withstand most flight conditions.

 5. Look at the Price of Drones